-B.15 Issuer's principal UBS AG with its subsidiaries provides financial advice and solutions to activities. private, institutional and corporate clients worldwide, as well as private clients in Switzerland.
-The operational structure of the Group is comprised of the Corporate Center and the business divisions Global Wealth

-Management, Personal & Corporate Banking, Asset Management and the Investment Bank.
+B.15 Issuer's activities. principal UBS AG with its subsidiaries provides financial advice and solutions to private, institutional and corporate clients worldwide, as well as private clients in Switzerland.
+The operational structure of the Group is comprised of the Corporate Center and the business divisions Global Wealth Management, Personal & Corporate Banking, Asset Management and the Investment Bank.
 UBS's strategy is centered on its, in its own view, leading Global Wealth Management business and its premier universal bank in Switzerland, which are enhanced by Asset Management and the Investment Bank.
 UBS focuses on businesses that, in its opinion, have a strong competitive position in their targeted markets, are capital efficient, and have an attractive long-term structural growth or profitability outlook.

-According to article 2 of the articles of association of UBS AG dated 4 May 2016 ("Articles of Association"), the purpose of UBS AG is the operation of a bank.
+According to article 2 of the articles of association of UBS AG dated 4 May 2016 (" Articles of Association "), the purpose of UBS AG is the operation of a bank.
 Its scope of operations extends to all types of banking, financial, advisory, trading and service activities in Switzerland and abroad.
 UBS AG may establish branches and representative offices as well as banks, finance companies and other enterprises of any kind in Switzerland and abroad, hold equity interests in these companies, and conduct their management.
 UBS AG is authorized to acquire, mortgage and sell real estate and building rights in Switzerland and abroad.
 UBS AG may borrow and invest money on the capital markets.
 UBS AG is part of the group of companies controlled by the group parent company UBS Group AG.
-It may promote the interests of the group parent company or other group companies.
 It may provide loans, guarantees and other kinds of financing and security for group companies.